opensearch-project/documentation-website/_analyzers/token-filters/classic.md

 # Classic token filter

 The primary function of the classic token filter is to work alongside the classic tokenizer.
-It processes tokens by applying several common transformations.
-These transformations aid in text analysis and search.
-These include:
+It processes tokens by applying the following common transformations, which aid in text analysis and search:
  - Removal of possessive endings such as *'s*, for example: *John's* becomes *John*.
  - Removal of periods from acronyms, for example: *D.A.R.P.A.* becomes *DARPA*.